multixd/labs-hey-im-filing-here/lab2/README.md

 # You Spin Me Round Robin

-One line description of this code.
+A roundrobin scheduler that takes in a text file as processes and a quantum length.

 ## Building

-Explain briefly how to build your program.
+Use the command "make" in order to build the file.

 ## Running

-Show an example run of your program on the given `processes.txt` with whatever quantum length you want.
-Show the output you should expect.
+Run the program with command "./rr processes.txt 3" Expected results are: "Average Wait Time: 7.00
+		       Average Response Time: 2.75"

 ## Cleaning up

-Explain briefly how to clean up all binary files.
+Use make clean to clean up the binary files.